paularah/k8s/README.md

 ## liveness-readiness-probe
 liveness probes ensure that a container is healthy, when a conatiner fails the liveness probe test, it is restarted.
 On the other hand readiness probe ensure that a container is ready to start recieving request.
 As a general rule of thumb, you have 3 ways to test for livveness and readness.
 Via an httpRequest, via tcp socket or executing a command.

+## namespaces
+`--namespace=<pod name> to get a pod in a specific namespace `

+#### Important Commands

+Switch to a different namespace in other to avoid manually passing in the namespace for every kubectl command.
+`kubectl config set-context $(kubectl config current-context) --namespace=dev`

+count the nnumber of namespaces on a cluster

+`kubectl get ns | wc -l`

+`-n flag for namespaces`

+get  pods or another object type in all namespaces on a cluster

+`kubectl get pods --all-namespaces | grep <specific pod>`

+short form for all namesapces is `A`

+k8s creates a `kube-system` namespace to isolate k8s resources from the user, preventing an accidental deletion of k8s resources.

+resources that should be available to all users are in the kube public namespace.

+There are namespaced and non namespaced resources.
+You can use the command to view them `k api-resources --namespaced=true `

 ## network-polices